-The Virginia Fire Services Board (VFSB) accepts applications for Type I studies during two application periods each year.
-Type II applications may be submitted year-round.
-During each application period, 1-2 localities will be selected for a Type I study.
-Documents listed under "Required Documents" are required to be submitted by the dates below to be considered:
+The Virginia Fire Services Board (VFSB) accepts applications for Type I studies and Type II studies year-round.
+Only one Type I study shall be approved per meeting of the Virginia Fire Services Board.
+Documents listed under "Required Documents" are required to be submitted to be considered.